A Corner in Wheat: Release

 The film was released on December 13, 1909.
-Because of an upsurge in political populism, audience reacted to the film positively.
-Before A Corner in Wheat, Griffith avoided making political statements in his film.
+Because of an upsurge in political populism, audiences reacted to the film positively.
+Before A Corner in Wheat, Griffith avoided making political statements in his work.
 After the film's success, he began to make bolder statements about society and politics, such as famously championing white supremacy in The Birth of a Nation (1915).

+Analysis and impact

+Griffith normally used intercutting (cross-cutting) to depict "converging lines of action"; here, however, the three narrative threads—the farmers, the wheat king, and the poor affected by his actions—never interact with each other.
+Vlada Petrić states that this "anticipates Eisenstein's intellectual montage."